trifectatechfoundation/teach-rs/content/mods/A-foundations/topics/trait-objects/slides.md

 - Trait objects allow for dynamic dispatch and heterogeneous
 - Trait objects introduce pointer indirection
-- Traits need to be object safe to make trait objects out of them
+- Traits need to be dyn compatible to make trait objects out of them